dlstreamer/dlstreamer/docs/source/architecture_2.0/gstreamer_bins.md

 inference operations.
 By performance and data locality considerations, pre-processing designed to support different backend libraries and can run on CPU or GPU device depending on CPU or GPU device of inference and decode.
-Intel® Deep Learning Streamer (Intel® DL Streamer) has following pre-processing backends:
+Deep Learning Streamer has following pre-processing backends:

 - `gst-opencv`